jeffreykegler/hoonlint/misc/whitespace.md

-    * a "joined" tall rune-ish, that is, another tall rune-ish on the same line as the initial rune-ish.
+    * a "joined" tall rune-ish, that is, another tall rune-ish on the same line as an initial rune-ish.

 * The sequence is maximal.
 That is, no chain is a sub-sequence of a longer chain.

-For the purposes of chain inter-line alignment, a row starts with a row-initial rune-ish.
+For the purposes of chain inter-line alignment, we define row and silo as follows:
+A row starts with a row-initial rune-ish.
+For each row,
-The silo elements for a row are its tall rune-ishes and their runechildren, in lexical order, recursively.
+the tall rune-ishes and their runechildren on the initial rune-ish's line, taken in lexical order and recursively, are siloed.

-A runechild which itself is a tall rune-ish expressions is never a silo elements -- instead it is broken out into its rune-ish and runechildren, and these are become silo elements in that row.
+A runechild which itself is a tall rune-ish expression is never a silo element -- instead it is broken out into its rune-ish and runechildren, and these are become silo elements in that row.
-Each silo element goes into one silo, so that the first silo element goes into silo 0, the second goes into silo 1, etc.

-A row may contain multiple lines, but rune-ishes and runechildren not on the first line of the row are not used in determining inter-line alignment, and therefore are not added as silo elements.
+A row may contain multiple lines, but rune-ishes and runechildren not on the first line of the row and are not added as silo elements, and therefore are not used in determining inter-line alignment.

 This implies that